shrouk9/RSNA-Pneumonia-Detection-Challenge-/README.md

 # **Dataset Description**

-The training archive contains 25,000 images of dogs and cats.
-Train your algorithm on these files and predict the labels for test1.zip (1 = dog, 0 = cat).
+The training archive contains:

+* stage_2_train_images.zip and stage_2_test_images.zip - images for the current stage - All provided images are in DICOM format.

+* stage_2_train.csv - the training set.
+Contains patientIds and bounding box / target information.

+* stage_2_sample_submission.csv - a sample submission file in the correct format.
+Contains patientIds for the test set.

+* stage_2_detailed_class_info.csv - provides detailed information about the type of positive or negative class for each image.

-You can download it for free from <a href="https://www.kaggle.com/c/dogs-vs-cats/data"> here</a>
+You can download it for free from <a href="https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/data"> here</a>

 Don't hesitate to ask me and I will do my best to answer.